-In the event a student becomes a victim of rape or sexual assault, Agnes Scott College will change the student's living and / or academic situation if changes are requested and are reasonably available.
-Please see the Student Handbook for information on the college's sexual harassment policy and guidelines on adjudication of these incidents through on-campus procedures.
+In the event a student becomes a victim of rape or sexual assault, Agnes Scott College will change the student' living and / or academic situation if changes are requested and are reasonably available.
+Please see the Student Handbook for information of the College's sexual harassment policy and guidelines on adjudication of these incidents through on-campus procedures.
+These procedures include: "... neither the college nor the participants will have attorneys or legal representation during the complaint process. ... recommendations for resolution "must be presented to both parties within ten (10) working days of the complaint". . .
+Informal complaint recommendations "are negotiated recommendations that both parties must agree to and do not include any suspension or dismissal", however, formal complaint recommendations may affirm the recommendations of the informal complaint or make further recommendations, to include suspension and dismissal from the College (pp. 204-205).